Where to Stay on the Icefields Parkway: The Best Hotels and Lodges Along the Route

 Storm Mountain Lodge

-The establishment welcomes you to wooden chalets and a few rooms in a forest setting, away from the most crowded areas.
-Here, the accommodations focus on a simple and cozy atmosphere, with a fireplace, private bathroom, and comfortable bedding.
-You'll also enjoy a restaurant, a bar, room service, and free parking.
-Conveniently located for reaching the area's main natural attractions, the place offers a true sense of seclusion.
-You will be in the heart of a tranquil environment, surrounded by trees and mountains.
+This hotel welcomes you to wooden cabins and a handful of rooms in a forest setting, away from the busiest areas.
+Accommodation is simple and warm, with a fireplace, a private bathroom, and comfortable bedding.
+You’ll also have an on-site restaurant and bar, room service, and free parking.

 To compare the options available to you, you can use the following table.
 It offers a great summary for making your final choice!